Global group laws and equivariant bordism rings: Complex bordism

 When $E$ is a complex oriented global ring spectrum, we again make use of the homotopy orbit map

 to push the global orientation $t$ forward to an orientation $t^{(A)}$ for $E_A$.
-This uses that, similarly to the real case, the universal $A$-equivariant line bundle can be constructed by applying $(\T,A)$-homotopy orbits to the $\T$-bundle $\tau\to *$ .
+This uses that, similarly to the real case, the universal $A$-equivariant line bundle can be constructed by applying $(\T,A)$-homotopy orbits to the $\T$-bundle $\tau\to *$, and that its Thom space is again $\T$-homeomorphic to $\CPU$.
 That $t^{(A)}$ indeed defines an orientation for $E_A$ follows from the fact that the composite

 equals restriction along $V\colon A\to \T$, as a consequence of \Cref{lem:orbitrestriction}.

 Furthermore, the homotopy orbit maps give rise to commutative diagrams

 and